CodeJok/CodeJok/README.md

 CodeJok/CodeJok is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
-Hi, I'm @codejok
+Hi, I'm Larry
-I'm interested in helping people with code and scripts I'm looking to collaborate with other coders and scripters How to reach me Discord harrypotter#0568
+I'm interested making HTML and C++ Code.
+I'm looking to collaborate with other coders and scripters How to reach me Discord harrypotter#0568